 Below: Flowers are dense on the branches of the array.
 Each flower is very small with only a few ray florets and 4 to 7 disc florets.

 Below: 1st photo - The flower head has 2 to 3 series of narrow, green to yellow, smooth phyllaries, without glands, unequal in size.
 Tips are pointed and a darker green.
 2nd photo - The elm-like stem leaf has pronounced lateral nerves rising from the main mid-nerve.
 Lower leaves taper to a short winged stalk.
-Upper side is dark green and usually rough, like an elm leaf, lower much lighter with sparse hair on the ribs.
+Upper side is dark green and usually rough, like an elm leaf; the underside is much lighter in color with sparse hair on the ribs.

 Below: 1st photo - Early growth of the floral array.
 2nd photo - The upper stem leaves directly attach to the stem.
 3rd photo - At maturity the stem turns red and the lower leaves fall away.

 Below: Mature seed heads and several of the conic ribbed seeds (cypselae).

 Notes: Elm-leaved Goldenrod is indigenous to the Garden area.
 Eloise Butler first discovered this plant growing in the Garden on Sept.
 20, 1914.
 She added plants in 1924.
 Elm-leaved Goldenrod is native to the eastern half of the U.S., from the central plains eastward, and a few of the lower eastern Canadian Provinces.
 Minnesota is at the northward end of the distribution range and it has been found in the wild in only 10 counties of the SE Section of the state.
 Contrary to Miss Butlers discovery, the DNR does not consider it native to Hennepin County but perhaps it was in her day but is no more.

 Varieties: There are 18 species of Solidago known in the wild in Minnesota.
 There are two recognized varieties of Elm-leaved Goldenrod, only one of which grows in Minnesota - S. ulmifolia Muhl. ex Willd. var. ulmifolia.
 The most recent addition to the Garden was by Garden Curator Susan Wilkins in 2009 and 2011 when they were planted along Violet Way.
 The other variety, var. palmeri, has distinctly hairy stems and grows in more southern areas.